 The Medical Staff's right of self-governance shall include, but not limited to, the following statements, a.
-These Bylaws recognize that the organized Medical Staff has the authority to establish and maintain patient care standards, including full participation in the development of Health System-wide policy involving the oversight of care, treatment, and services provided by members and others at Alameda Hospital.
-The Medical Staff is also responsible for and involved with all aspects of delivery of health care within the hospital including, but not limited to, the treatment and services delivered by practitioners credentialed and privileged through the mechanisms described in these Bylaws and the functions of credentialing and peer review.
+These bylaws recognize that the organized medical staff has the authority to establish and maintain patient care standards, including full participation in the development of Health System-wide policy involving the oversight of care, treatment, and services provided by members and others at Alameda Health System.
+The medical staff is also responsible for and involved with all aspects of delivery of health care within the Health System including, but not limited to, the treatment and services delivered by practitioners credentialed and privileged through the mechanisms described in these bylaws and the functions of credentialing and peer review.

-These Bylaws acknowledge that the provision of quality medical care in the b.
-Hospital depends on the mutual accountability, interdependence, and responsibility of the Medical Staff and the Health System governing board for the proper performance of their respective obligations.
-To that end, the Medical Staff acknowledges that the Board of Trustees must act to protect the quality of medical care provided and the competency of the Medical Staff, and to ensure the responsible governance of the Hospital.
-In adopting these Bylaws, the Medical Staff commits to exercise its responsibilities with diligence and good faith, and in approving these Bylaws, the Board of Trustees commits to supporting the Medical Staff's self-governance and independence in conducting the affairs of the Medical Staff.
+b.
+These bylaws acknowledge that the provision of quality medical care in the Health System depends on the mutual accountability, interdependence, and responsibility of the medical staff and the Health System governing board for the proper performance of their respective obligations.
+To that end, the Medical Staff acknowledges that the Board of Trustees must act to protect the quality of medical care provided and the competency of the Medical Staff, and to ensure the responsible governance of the Health System.
+In adopting these Bylaws, the Medical Staff commits to exercise its responsibilities with diligence and good faith, and in approving these Bylaws, the Board of Trustees/ commits to supporting the Medical Staff.
 Accordingly, the Board of Trustees will not assume a duty or responsibility of the Medical Staff precipitously, unreasonably, or in a bad faith; and will do so only in the reasonable and good faith belief that the Medical Staff has failed to fulfill a substantive duty or responsibility in matters pertaining to the quality of patient care.